Nullsrc/Inlaid/README.txt

-inlaid mod by Enke.
-Version 0.1.
-For 0.4.7 stable and later.
+Inlaid mod by Enke.
+Version 0.2.
+Should work with 0.4.7 and later.